riyaahlawat/FitZen/README.md

 ## Features

-- **Exercises**: A variety of exercise routines categorized for all fitness levels.
+- **Exercise**: A variety of exercise routines categorized for all fitness levels.
 - **Yoga**: Guided yoga sessions including beginner, intermediate, and advanced levels, as well as themed yoga routines like Morning Yoga and Evening Yoga.
 - **Meditation**: Calming meditation tracks with animated ripple effects to enhance the relaxation experience.
 - **Diet**: Nutritional guidance to create balanced meals that suit your lifestyle and goals.